syncthing/docs/rest/db-file-get.rst

 The call requires parameters for `folder` and `file` in the query string:

-- `folder` is the folder code which you can find in the synthing UI, e.g. `5camp-slpa8`
+- `folder` is the folder ID which you can find in the Synthing Web GUI, e.g. `5camp-slpa8`

 - `file` is the full path to the file you are interested in.
 The path and filename must be correctly url-encoded.